tier4/CalibrationTools/calibrators/docs/tutorials/marker_radar_lidar_calibrator.md

 ### Send calibration

 The user can click the `Send calibration` button once it is enabled.
-However, it is recommended to stop the calibration when the line in the cross-validation error is converged.
+However, it is recommended to stop the calibration when the curve in the cross-validation error is converged.
 Therefore, in this tutorial, we run the calibration process until the bag is finished.
 Once the calibration is ended, the console should show a similar result as below.

 ```text
 [marker_radar_lidar_calibrator]: Initial calibration error: detection2detection.distance=0.3279m yaw=1.5119 degrees